yangle293/FDRnet/README.md

 |:-------:|:-------:|:-----:|:------:|
 | PSMB3	|4.573695183	| MIP_optimal	|PSMD11 PSMD12 GFPT2 CDC6 PSMD3 PSMC4 PSMC5 VDAC3 PSMA7 PSMB4 PSMB3|

-We also provide a simple program `plot_subnetworks.py` to visualize the identified subnetwork.
+We also provide a simple script `plot_subnetworks.py` to visualize the identified subnetwork.
 The input is the three files in the `example` directory and the output file from above.
-For example, run the code below:
+For example, we can visualize the subnetwork around PSMB3 by running the code:

     python src/plot_subnetworks.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl     example/BRCA_fdr.txt -ofn example/test.csv

-We can see the subnetwork around PSMB3:
+The result should be:
 ![alt text](https://github.com/yangle293/FDRnet/blob/master/example/seed_PSMB3.png)
 ## Additional information
 ### Support